w779431h/edinboro-gitlab-assignment/README.md

 The `stqam-create-repos.py` is used for CS447/SE465/ECE453 "Software Testing, Quality Assurance and Maintenance" course.
 This script creates projects for each student group according to an input CSV file, and adds the students to the group as developers.

+This script must be run on the UW campus network.
+If you're off-campus, you can use the [VPN client](https://uwaterloo.ca/information-systems-technology/services/virtual-private-network-vpn) or ssh into a UW server.

 When running the script, you will be prompted for your `_gitlab_session` cookie.
 The script uses the cookie to interface with the Gitlab web page directly when there's no appropriate API calls available.
 Most browsers can show you the cookie value in the privacy settings.
 The script will not print what you type for security.